Epiphany: In Celebration of the Journey

 as I walk in others’ shoes.

-Their journey eventually led them to a strange country, a strange setting, common ordinary people.
+The Magi’s journey eventually led them to a strange country, a strange setting, common ordinary people.
 But in this strange place so far outside their comfort zone, they found what they were looking for.
 They saw the child with Mary his mother and they knelt down and paid him homage.

 One of the ways these “wise ones” recognized the showing forth of God’s presence is that it resonated differently than what they were accustomed to.
 Being in Christ’s presence stirred their emotions (they were overwhelmed with joy), moved their bodies (to kneel down and worship), overflowed in generosity of spirit (they gave him extravagant, heart-felt gifts), and opened them to spiritual guidance for their next steps (which came to them in a dream.)